Florence School District 4 to consolidate with Florence 1, Timmonsville high to be used for elementary, middle school students

 “It is extremely difficult for districts smaller than 1,000 students to successfully operate financially and programmatically,” Spearman said in the letter.
 “The administration costs alone take away dramatically from dollars that should be going to teachers and students in the classroom.”

-The districts will be consolidated beginning July 1 of 2022.
+The districts will be consolidated beginning July 1, 2022.
 The state Department of Education began providing intensive support to Florence 4 in 2016, eventually taking over the district in 2018, according to the letter.

 The district serving Timmonsville has faced a shrinking student population and financial issues in recent years.
 The state took over control of the district about two years ago.